I want to wake up

 I want to go to school

-where weaving is on the curriculum
+where boat building is on the curriculum

 astronomy is taught by poets